Mapteg34/traffic-mate-parser/README.md

 * ctype_digit

 I thought "we a not crazy to implement it too".
 But if you need, and if you think it is very important - just say me about that, and I will implement they too in next commit.

+I think we are understand, that in real life we don't need to create this, and we can use PHP function, or exists libraries? :)

 # How to use?